ShonaOB/terrariumsupplies/TESTING.md

 In summary of the results;
 * Given the nature of the Django build, I tested the live web page as opposed to the code input validation method.
 This was successful.
 * The forms for managing products came under scrutiny as they are not supported by screen readers as standard and hence received a sub 90% score.
 For a future release the forms will be rebuilt to ensure compliance.
-* Within the homepage some mailchimp features were missing tags, which were resolved.
 * The inclusion of the third party element in MailChimp raised an a couple of errors including contrast, which were resolved as much as possible.
 <br>